Temporally Identity-Aware SSD with Attentional LSTM: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper has aimed at temporally detecting and identifying objects in real time for real-world applications.
 A creative TSSD is proposed.
 Differing from existing video detection methods, the TSSD is a temporal one-stage detector, and it can perform well in terms of both detection precision and inference speed.
-To efficiently integrate pyramidal feature hierarchy, an HL-TU is proposed, in which the high-level features and low-level features share their respective temporal units.
-Furthermore, we design an AC-LSTM as a temporal analysis unit, where the temporal attention module is responsible for background suppression and scale suppression.
+To efficiently integrate pyramidal feature hierarchy, an LH-TU is proposed, in which the high-level features and low-level features share their respective temporal units.
+Furthermore, we design an AC-LSTM as a temporal analysis unit, where the temporal attention mechanism is responsible for background suppression and scale suppression.
 A novel association loss function and multi-step training are also designed for sequence learning.
-In addition, the OTA algorithm equips TSSD with the ability of identification with low computational costs.
+In addition, the OTA algorithm equips the TSSD with the ability of identification with low computational costs.
 As a result, the TSSD-OTA sees considerably enhanced detection precision, tracking performance, and inference speed.
+Finally, our proposed approaches have been employed for real-world applications.

-In the future, we plan to investigate the stability of temporal detection and tracking.
+In the future, we plan to further improve the inference speed of the TSSD-OTA.
 Besides, the TSSD-OTA will be used for robotic visual navigation under dynamic environments.